-The comparison by George Parks above, used to eliminate suspected weapons, was done using the shell casings, not the bullets, as some of the bullets were disfigured.
+The comparison by George Parks above, used to eliminate suspected weapons, was done using the shell casings and not the bullets, as some of the bullets were disfigured.
 The shell casings were free from distortion with identifiable extractor and ejector marks.
 These were used to rule out the weapons of Robert Connelly and James Owen.
 The eyewitnesses interviewed in connection with Lake Herman Road were with near certainty were not involved in the double murder of David Faraday and Betty Lou Jensen, however, countless people were interviewed in the following months - and no doubt innumerable other guns were eliminated using the shell casing comparisons.

 Avid Zodiac researcher Mike Rodelli supplied some additional information regarding Lake Herman Road; "That missing casing is interesting.
 I remember being at Russ' home for several days in 2003 and he told me that he had one of the shell casings from LHR.
 We looked through several ashtrays of junk trying to find it but never did.
 I wonder if the one he had is the missing one, since the car would have been placed in possession of the SO after the shooting, as seen in several videos.
-Maybe he took it as a souvenir."
+Maybe he took it as a souvenir".
 If this is correct, then it may still be retrieved.

 There are sixteen tangible pieces of evidence that could be used to answer many questions in the Zodiac case, that are eminently retrievable if the will is there.
 Unfortunately it probably isn't.
 In addition to the aforementioned comparisons that could be made, the same could be said of Blue Rock Springs and Presidio Heights, where a total of ten shell casings were secured in evidence.

-The whole of the above premise is based upon the belief that two people could have been involved in the first attack at Lake Herman Road, irrespective of whether the other crimes were committed by one person.
+The whole of the above premise, is based upon the belief that two people could have been involved in the first attack at Lake Herman Road, irrespective of whether the other crimes were committed by one person.
 It is not something to be pushed or promoted, just considered.
 But it relies heavily on the notion that one shooter fired at the Rambler as he approached it, then secured Betty Lou Jensen as she emerged from the passenger side of the vehicle.
 Then David Faraday exited the passenger side and was restrained by the second assailant.
 The order in which they were shot will never be known, but if the first shooter then releases Betty Lou Jensen and fires at her, he has effectively fired all nine shots thus far.
 David Faraday is then executed point blank by the second assailant, thereby generating a unique and separate casing to the other nine.
 It is ejected to his rear, into the front passenger side of the Rambler and is ultimately towed away by responding personnel, taking all the answers with it.